 For all those who get cramps often or experience twitches and tightness in muscles or have cold hands and feet, sufficient quantity of magnesium in your diet will bring noticeable change in your sleep quality.

 These include soy products, bananas, dried apricots, avocados, spinach, whole grains, milk, almonds and cashews.

 You must have always heard how critical calcium is for strong bones and teeth.
 But did you know calcium can also help you fall asleep soundly?
-Calcium contains an amino acid called ‘tryptophan’ which is responsible for producing melatonin.
-According to the National Sleep Foundation, this hormone induces and maintains restful sleep.
+Calcium helps the brain use the amino acid tryptophan to manufacture the sleep-inducing substance melatonin.

 If your body has a low-level of calcium, you are likely to have disturbed sleep patterns and, particularly in the REM sleep phase as well.
 Normalization of your blood calcium levels can help to restore the natural course of sleep.